-Our second day in London will continue with the theme of a capital city at war by stopping at the London Docklands Museum, St. Clement Danes Church (the RAF church), Site of the Air Ministry, Paternoster Square, Guard’s chapel, the remains of air raid shelters that can be found near Queen Anne’s Gate, and London Transport Museum.
+On your second day in London you will continue to explore the theme of a capital city at war, stopping at the London Docklands Museum, St. Clement Danes Church (the RAF church), Site of the Air Ministry, Paternoster Square, Guard’s chapel, the remains of air raid shelters that can be found near Queen Anne’s Gate, and London Transport Museum.

 DAY 5 London to Cambridge

-Our day will start at the outstanding RAF Museum at Hendon where we will have an opportunity to see rare surviving examples of some of the most famous aircraft of World War II, including the Boeing B-17 and B-24, as well as the British Lancaster bomber, all of which played a significant part in the story of the strategic bombing offensive.
-From Hendon we will travel to the Battle of Britain Bunker Museum at Uxbridge.
+Your day will start at the outstanding RAF Museum at Hendon where you will have an opportunity to see rare surviving examples of some of the most famous aircraft of World War II, including the Boeing B-17 and B-24, as well as the British Lancaster bomber, all of which played a significant part in the story of the strategic bombing offensive.
+From Hendon you will travel to the Battle of Britain Bunker Museum at Uxbridge.

-We will finish our tour today at High Wycombe, the home of both Bomber Command and the nearby Wycombe Abbey School, which during the war was headquarters for the USAAF 8th Air Force.
-We will see where the critical decisions were made by men such as Arthur Harris, Ira Eaker, and Carl Spaatz to launch the destructive might of the Western Allies against Nazi Germany.
+You will finish the day at High Wycombe, the home of both Bomber Command and the nearby Wycombe Abbey School, which during the war was headquarters for the USAAF 8th Air Force.
+You will see where the critical decisions were made by men such as Arthur Harris, Ira Eaker, and Carl Spaatz to launch the destructive might of the Western Allies against Nazi Germany.

 For much of the war, the most dangerous assignment for any American was to be assigned to flight operations.
 By the end of the war more than 40,000 young Americans had been killed flying in combat operations.
-We will begin the day at the Cambridge American Cemetery paying our respects to 3,811 of these young men who made the supreme sacrifice.
+You will begin the day at the Cambridge American Cemetery paying your respects to 3,811 of these young men who made the supreme sacrifice.

-Next, we will travel to the world renown IWM Duxford and its dedicated American Airpower Museum.
-While at IWM we will have VIP access for Duxford’s Flying Finale, when many of its rarest aircraft will take to the skies.
-There will also be an opportunity to have exclusive access to Sally B, the only airworthy B-17 operating in the UK, as well as an in-depth and up-close visit to the museum’s fully restored Lancaster Bomber.
+Next, you will travel to the world-renowned IWM Duxford and its dedicated American Airpower Museum.
+There will be an opportunity to have exclusive access to Sally B, the only airworthy B-17 operating in the UK, as well as an in-depth and up-close visit to the museum’s fully restored Lancaster Bomber.

 DAY 7 Cambridge/Lavenham

-For refreshments the group will go to the beautiful village of Lavenham, where guests can enjoy the many surviving medieval buildings as well as the pub at the Swan Hotel, which during the war was a favourite watering hole for many American airmen.
+For refreshments we will go to the beautiful village of Lavenham, where you can enjoy the many surviving medieval buildings as well as the pub at the Swan Hotel, which during the war was a favorite watering hole for many American airmen.
 While you’re enjoying your beer at the pub you can peruse the wartime graffiti that many of these brave men left around the walls of the hotel.

 DAY 8 Cambridge/Tibenham